-The Aesthetics and Politics of Contemporary German Transnational Film: At the End of Neoliberalism, co-edited with Claudia Breger (under advanced contract with Camden House).
+Transnational German Film at the End of Neoliberalism: Radical Aesthetics, Radical Politics, co-edited with Claudia Breger (under advanced contract with Camden House).

 Articles and Book Chapters

 "Too English!
-Voice, Gender, and Race from Murder! to Mary," JCMS: Journal of Cinema and Media Studies (forthcoming).
+Voice, Gender, and Race from Murder! to Mary," JCMS: Journal of Cinema and Media Studies 64:5 (forthcoming 2025).

 "The Circum-Mediterranean Performance of Black Bismarck," in Staging Blackness, ed.
 Priscilla Layne and Lily Tonger-Erk (University of Michigan Press, forthcoming).